NitroStar654/NitroStar654/README.md

 # 👋 Hi, I’m @NitroStar654

 ## 🧑‍💻 About Me
-My name is Edoardo, I'm a french student passionate about technology, particularly cybersecurity and blockchain.
+My name is Edoardo, I'm a french student passionate about technology, particularly cybersecurity, blockchain and artificial intelligence.

 ## 🚀 Goals
 I aspire to work in the cybersecurity sector.